Triangle Summer Movie Deals for Families

 Raleigh's Mission Valley Theater.
 Discounted kids' movies are shown every Tuesday and Wednesday June 16-Aug.
 5. Pay $1.50 for advanced tickets or $2.25 on the day of the show.
 Parents or chaperones are admitted for free with children.
 Discounted concessions also available.
 Seating is guaranteed and the movie starts at 10 a.m.
 See movie titles at Mission Valley Theater's website.

 • Raleighwood Cinema Grill

-Family matinee shows for $3.00 before 6:00 p.m.
+Family matinee shows for $3.25 before 6 p.m.
 Monday through Friday.
+Purchase tickets with cash only.
 Call the movie line at 919-847-0326 or visit Raleighwood's website for movie titles.

 • Six Forks Station Summer Kid Show Movies

 Discounted kids' movies every Tuesday and Wednesday June 16-Aug.
 5. Tickets cost $2.25 and are available at the box office, or pay $8.50 for a season pass to all eight movies throughout the summer.
 Parents or chaperones are free with children and discounted concessions are also available.
 Seating is guaranteed and movies start at 10 a.m.
 See movie titles at Six Forks Station Summer Kid Show Movies.